aditya7076/CloudWatchMetrics/README.md

-3. To Download, Install and Configure monitoring scripts At the folder where you want to store the monitoring scritps run
+3. To Download, Install and Configure monitoring scripts At the folder where you want to store the monitoring scripts run

        curl https://aws-cloudwatch.s3.amazonaws.com/downloads/CloudWatchMonitoringScripts-1.2.2.zip -O